Best Ways To De-Stress And Be Relaxed In Nature

 Spending time out in nature has proven benefits for your mental health.
 The sounds and sights of nature can be calming.

-When you’re outside, pay attention to what you hear and see around you.
-Take notice of how the wind moves leaves on the ground or listen to the birds singing as they fly by overhead.
+When you’re outside, pay attention to what you hear and see.
+Notice how the wind moves leaves on the ground or listen to the birds singing as they fly overhead.

 You might see something that catches your eye or hear something that makes you stop and appreciate nature.

-Breathing deeply helps calm your mind, relieves stress and helps with memory skills too.
-As soon as you feel anxious or stressed, take a few deep breaths before moving on with your day.
+Breathing deeply helps calm your mind, relieves stress and helps with memory skills.
+When you feel anxious or stressed, take a few deep breaths before moving on.

 Take a break from technology when spending time outside in nature to be fully present with what's happening around you instead of worrying about anything else (or everything else).

-Don't just rush into Mother Nature to get some peace – slow down and enjoy each step so that all the senses can enjoy what's happening around them too.
+Don't rush into Mother Nature to get some peace – slow down and enjoy each step so that all the senses can enjoy what's happening around them, too.
 After all, movement is a key element of mindfulness in general.

 There are plenty of reasons why nature is good for you.
-It’s a great place to relax, relieve stress and find peace and tranquillity.
-It’s also a way to connect with yourself, others, the earth and even God.
+It’s a great place to relax, relieve stress, and find peace and tranquillity.
+It’s also a way to connect with yourself, others, the earth, and God.

 Nature is good for you because it can improve your mental and physical health, reduce your risk of heart disease, lower your blood pressure and decrease anxiety levels.
 There are many other benefits as well.
 The first step in enjoying nature is getting out there.